gregermendle/winf/README.md

 # Window Info

-Native module for OSX and Windows to get information about application windows running on a system.
+Node module for OSX and Windows to get information about application windows.

 ## API